-We glide listlessly, aside for a gentle about-turn each time we approach the river’s banks.
-A smooth pirouette, and we catch the wind again, slowly zigzagging our way northward.
+We glide listlessly, aside from a gentle about-turn each time we approach the river’s banks.
+A smooth pirouette and we catch the wind again, slowly zigzagging our way northward.

 The Nile – and our meandering journey upstream towards Luxor in the traditional felucca – is peaceful, despite Egypt’s tumultuous recent history, and our whimsical journey on-deck proves as relaxing as any beach holiday.
 We’re all piled lazily upon cushions, a contented band of travellers in a heat-soaked daze.